Wellness at St. Margaret Family Medicine Residency

 Featured on Mondays is the “Medical Decision Making” (MDM) series.
 MDM is a time to learn and practice evidence-based-medicine skills.
 Far more than just a journal club, in MDM residents learn how to critically appraise and access the medical literature – and how to apply what they find to each unique patient situation.

-On Tuesdays, we hold the behavioral health series, including presentations on psychiatry, humanities, behavioral health didactics, and resident support group
+On Tuesdays, we hold the behavioral health series, including presentations on psychiatry, addiction medicine, humanities, behavioral health didactics, and resident support group

 Progress rounds are held every weekday and are a case based discussion facilitated by a faculty member, but led by the residents.
 Progress rounds offer the opportunity for residents and faculty to learn from our patients via cases set in the hospital and Family Health Centers.